orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 could also do simple superposing of operators

 Could like the practical ignorance/intelligence to partially reversible ignorant compression - or just ignore these for now

-back & into.self

 ---